-- (1) the annual budget of the Portuguese Public Administration, which covers personnel and current expenses, - (2) the Central Administration Investment Plan, which covers investment projects for developing the NSDI and
+- The annual budget of the Portuguese Public Administration, which covers personnel and current expenses; - The Central Administration Investment Plan, which covers investment projects for developing the NSDI and

-(3) R&D contracts awarded through competitive invitations to tender, namely from the Directorates-General, EUROSTAT, EEA, the Portuguese Foundation for Science and Technology and others.
+R&D contracts awarded through competitive invitations to tender, namely from the Directorates-General, EUROSTAT, EEA, the Portuguese Foundation for Science and Technology and others, can also be considered as a source of funding for SNIG.

-CNIG -being a public administration research agency- thus has an annual budget from the State budget.
+IGP (ex-CNIG) -being a public administration research agency- has an annual budget from the State budget.
 It however also gets revenues out of the services it performs and the R&D projects it carries out.